wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 ``string streams``
-Commas separated list of stream identifiers
+Commas separated list of stream identifiers.

 ``SdsJoinMode joinMode``
 Type of join, that is inner, outer, and so on.

 ``string startIndex``
-Index identifying the beginning of the series of events to return
+Index identifying the beginning of the series of events to return.

 ``string endIndex``
-Index identifying the end of the series of events to return
+Index identifying the end of the series of events to return.

 **Response**
 The response includes a status code and a response body containing multiple serialized events.
 See examples for specifics.